-- Medium tested on House Flora - Meaning: House Flora determined as a prerequisite - Growth Promotion Property tests with the correct amount of microorganisms (10 - 100 or less CFU/unit) - GPP test performed either after processing or in parallel; growth within 5 days - Typically, TSB is an all-purpose medium that fulfils all criteria.
+- Medium tested on House Flora - Meaning: House Flora determined as a prerequisite - Growth Promotion Property tests with the correct/determined amount of microorganisms. - GPP test performed either after processing or in parallel; growth within 5 days - Typically, TSB is an all-purpose medium that fulfils all criteria.